PtFEM/PtFEM.jl/README.md

 Initial focus has been on chapters 4, 5 and early sections of 6 of PtFEM in order to figure out how to best structure the toolkit.
 At this point chapter 4 is mostly done, chapters 5 and 6 are being reviewed.

 Please note that no timeline is set when this work in progress will be finished.
 [TODO](https://github.com/goedman/PtFEM.jl/blob/master/TODO.md) contains a list of next steps.
+[VERSIONS](https://github.com/goedman/PtFEM.jl/blob/master/VERSIONS.md) holds the version history.

 Rob J Goedman
 March 2017